Close Banner

 Cons: It seems more often than not on our visits, Radiator Springs Racers has a delay in opening.
 If the ride is not open, you need to find a different strategy.
 If you are at the back of the crowd getting to Radiator Springs Racers, you may end up waiting at least an hour.
 That first hour of park opening is critical for knocking out a lot of rides with short wait times.
 If you spend it waiting for one ride, you will then also face longer lines for all other rides once you exit it.

-We much prefer to hit Pixar Pier area to knock out Pixar-Pal-A-Round, Toy Story Midway Mania and Incredicoaster before retuning to Cars Land to ride Mater's Junkyard Jamboree and Luigi's Rollickin' Roadsters and hitting the Single Riders line for Radiator Springs Racers in about the same amount of time it could have taken us to wait in the standby line for that one ride.
+We much prefer to hit the Pixar Pier area and ride Pixar Pal-A-Round, Toy Story Midway Mania and Incredicoaster before returning to Cars Land.
+Once we return to Cars Land, we go to Mater's Junkyard Jamboree and Luigi's Rollickin' Roadsters, then hit the Single Riders line for Radiator Springs Racers in about the same amount of time it could have taken us to wait in the standby line for that one ride.
 Yikes!

 End of the Night

-Some nights you can hop in line in the last hour before park close.
-The park thins out near the end of the night and during World of Color.
-Plus, if you are in line when the park closes, you can stay in line until you ride.
-The problem with this method is that if the ride breaks down and doesn’t reopen, you could lose your opportunity to ride.
+Some nights you can hop in line in the last hour before the park closes.
+The park thins out near the end of the night and during the first World of Color.
+But there is a final surge in the line after the first World of Color ends and viewers race to this ride before the park closes.
+If you are in line when the park closes, you can stay in line until you ride.
+The problem with this method is that you could lose your opportunity to ride if the ride breaks down and doesn’t reopen.
+Also, do not go into this expecting a really short line.

 Ride During Special Events

-The shortest lines we ever see for this ride hoppen to be during the Oogie Boogie Bash and Disneyland After Dark parties (when they occur at Disney California Adventure).
-With low park capacity and other entertainment to keep guests busy, the wait times are crazy short, even for this popular ride.
+The shortest lines we ever see for this ride hoppen to be during Oogie Boogie Bash and the Disneyland After Dark parties (when they occur at Disney California Adventure).
+With low park capacity and other entertainment to keep guests busy, the wait times are extremely short — even for this popular ride.

 Buy Your Way In

-You can purchase an individual Lightning Lane for this ride through the Disneyland app after you have entered a theme park for the day.
-The ride is not included in Genie+.
+You can purchase a Lightning Lane Single Pass (formerly individual Lightning Lane) for this ride through the Disneyland app after you have entered a theme park for the day.
+The ride is not included in Lightning Lane Multi Pass (formerly Genie+).
 But for a fee, you can use the Lightning Lane to get a significantly shorter wait for this ride.
 The price varies per day, based on demand.
-We have seen it as low as $7 and as high as $20 per person.
-You can purchase individual Lightning Lanes through the Disneyland app.
+It's about $18 to 25 per person.
+Lightning Lanes can be purchased through the Disneyland app.

-We highly recommend this option if it’s in your budget, and you want to ride together and not split up, as you would with Single Rider.
-It may be worth it if you are on a trip of a lifetime and have limited time to do and see it all.
+We highly recommend this option if it’s feasible within your budget, and you want to ride together rather than splitting up as you would in the Single Rider line.
+It may be worthwhile if you are on a trip of a lifetime and have a limited time to do and see it all.
 Saving 90 to 120 minutes in line may mean riding many other rides or having time for a table-service meal.

-You can only purchase this ride once per day.
-You can purchase a maximum of two individual Lightning Lane rides per day.
+You can only purchase the Lightning Lane for this ride once per day.
+You can purchase a maximum of two Lightning Lane Single Pass rides per day.
 If for some reason the ride breaks down in your window, you will have until the end of the day to ride.
-If it breaks down and you cannot ride, your individual Lightning Lane fees will automatically be refunded within a few business days.
+If it breaks down and you cannot ride, your Lightning Lane Single Pass fee will automatically be refunded within a few business days.

 Single Rider

-This is our favorite way to skip the line for Radiator Springs Racers, especially when we use the Single Rider line in the morning when it is the shortest.
-Because the car has two rows of three people, that leaves a lot of empty seats to fill next to parties of two, four and five, making this a dream ride for single riders.
+This is our favorite way to skip the line for Radiator Springs Racers, especially in the morning when the Single Rider line is the shortest.
+Because the car accommodates two rows of three people, that leaves a lot of empty seats to fill next to parties of two, four and five, making this a dream ride for Single Riders.
 And it doesn’t cost any extra money, which makes our travel budget hoppy.

 There are a few things you need to know about Single Rider lines.
 All Single Riders must be at least 7 years old and willing to split up from their party to fill in single seats.
 That means you may be in completely different vehicles from each other.